 Amsterdam University of Applied Sciences

 The Hogeschool van Amsterdam (HvA) is an institute for higher professional education in the Netherlands.
 The HvA mainly offers bachelor’s degree programs, but also has a number of (professional) master’s degree programs.
 The HvA offers eighty courses of study, spread across locations in Amsterdam.

-Wittenborg University of Applied Sciences is situated in Apeldoorn.
+Wittenberg University of Applied Sciences is situated in Apeldoorn.
 The university focuses on 5 key themes, “Management, Internationalization, Diversity, Sustainability, & Innovation”.
 It offers Bachelor and Master programs in the schools of Business and Hospitality & Tourism.